elastio/bon/website/guide/patterns/into-conversions-in-depth.md

 This is the continuation of the ["Into conversions" section](../overview#into-conversions) from the general overview page.
 This page describes the important caveats of using `impl Into` that you should know before enabling them.

 Make sure you are familiar with the standard [`From`](https://doc.rust-lang.org/stable/std/convert/trait.From.html) and [`Into`](https://doc.rust-lang.org/stable/std/convert/trait.Into.html) traits before you proceed.
 Reading their docs is pretty much enough.
-For example, you should know that you can pass a value of type `T` directly with zero overhead to a function that accepts `impl Into<T>` thanks to [this blanket](https://github.com/rust-lang/rust/blob/1a94d839be8b248b972b9e022cb940d56de72fa1/library/core/src/convert/mod.rs#L763-L771) impl in `std`.
+For example, you should know that every type that implements `From<T>` automatically implements `Into<T>`.
+Also, you should know that you can pass a value of type `T` at no cost directly to a function that accepts `impl Into<T>` thanks to [this blanket](https://github.com/rust-lang/rust/blob/1a94d839be8b248b972b9e022cb940d56de72fa1/library/core/src/convert/mod.rs#L763-L771) impl in `std`.

 ::: warning

-This is genenerally a controversial topic 🐱.
+This is generally a controversial topic 🐱.
 Some people like to be more explicit, but others prefer the shorter notation.
 This also depends on the kind of code you are writing.

 If you prefer being explicit in code, feel free not to use `Into` conversions at all.
 They are fully opt-in.
 This article isn't prescriptive.
-The syntax savings are arguably small, so use your best judgement, and refer to this article if you can't decide.
+The syntax savings are arguably small, so use your best judgement, and refer to this page if you can't decide.

 :::